Beginning Bird Photography at Sabino Canyon with Jennifer Leigh Warner

 Gilded Flicker by Bruce Taubert

-Difficulty: Hard (Steeper slopes or more rocky/rooted trails.
-Drive time to location approximately one hour with some gravel roads.)
+Difficulty: Moderate (Steeper slopes or more rocky/rooted trails.
+Drive time to location approximately 45 minutes.)

 Tohono Chul with Ray Deeney